pcm32/Pipeline-for-batch-effect-correction-in-Baseline-experiments/README.md

 # Batch effect correction in Baseline experiments from Expression Atlas

 The pipeline to correct batch effect between Baseline experiments is described in details below.
 The functions are written in the file `pipeline.R`.
+They are now available and documented in the [package `eigenangles`](https://github.com/gheager/eigenangles).

 ## Installing the dependencies (first use)
 To run the following functions, you will need some packages that can be installed using these commands in R :